zaach/jsxgettext/README.md

-       -k WORD, --keyword WORD    additional keyword to be looked for -j, --join-existing        join messages with existing file -L NAME, --language NAME   recognise the specified language (JavaScript, EJS, Jinja) -s, --sort                 Sort the extracted strings alphabetically when generating the pot file
+       -k WORD, --keyword WORD    additional keyword to be looked for -j, --join-existing        join messages with existing file -L NAME, --language NAME   recognise the specified language (JavaScript, EJS, Jinja)